 On August 28, Missouri's newly expanded "Move Over" law took effect.
 The law, which has always provided protection for police cars and emergency vehicles, now includes MoDOT vehicles with flashing amber or white lights.
 When these vehicles are stopped and displaying their lights, Missouri motorists are required to change lanes to allow an extra lane of space.

-At Aaron Sachs and Associates, our personal injury lawyers represent the victims of auto accidents in Columbia, Missouri and throughout the surrounding areas, including Jefferson City, Centralia, Ashland, Kirksville, Mexico, Vandalia, Cole Camp and Warsaw.
+At Aaron Sachs & Associates, P.C., our personal injury lawyers represent the victims of auto accidents in Columbia, Missouri and throughout the surrounding areas, including Jefferson City, Centralia, Ashland, Kirksville, Mexico, Vandalia, Cole Camp and Warsaw.
 To schedule an appointment for a free initial consultation, please contact our office toll-free at 1-888-777-AUTO.
 You can also visit our website to learn more about our attorneys, or to contact us online.

 Attorney meetings by appointment only